Terri H Lipman, PhD, CRNP, FAAN

 tel: (215) 898-2259

-The foundational course of the Nursing of Children Programs is N721- Pediatric Physical Assessment and Clinical Decision Making which is coordinated by Dr. Lipman.
+The foundational course of the Nursing of Children Programs is N721- Pediatric Physical Assessment and Clinical Decision Making that is coordinated by Dr. Lipman.
 This is the first clinical course for the graduate students.
-“Although the students in our programs are prepared to care for acute, chronically and critically ill children, it is essential to know the normal in order to identify the abnormal.
+“Although the students in our programs are prepared to care for acute, chronically and critically ill children, it is essential to know normal assessment in order to identify the abnormal.
 The clinical decision making skills learned in this course will be the basis for the practice of students throughout their careers."
+Dr. Lipman is firmly committed to the need for community engagement for her nurse practitioner students.
+Her students received a Mayoral Proclamation and Citations from Philadelphia City Council for their service to the community.

 Currently Funded Grants